drj11/drj11.github.io/2026-02-10/zx81-keyboard.md

 Thus when S is pressed H is 0xFB (vertical zone 2 is clear), and L is 0xFD (horizontal zone 1 is clear).
+You can check the codes with a simple BASIC program i've added at the end of this article.

 The hardware for the ZX81 keyboard is very simple and is a more regular version of the above scheme: the keys are arranged logically in a 8x5 matrix,